joshuawootonn/react-components-from-scratch/README.md

-I have recently been recreating react components and this will be the consolidated home for that work into the next quarter.
+I have recently been recreating react components and this will be the consolidated home for that work into the near future.
 (WIP)